fontolangustavo/spring-security-key-vault-example/README.md

 Make sure all services are running properly by checking the Docker logs.

+## Two-factor Authentication

+Users configured with 2FA must provide a TOTP code when performing a login request.
+The code can be generated using any authenticator app (e.g. Google Authenticator) with the secret assigned to the user.

 ## Stopping the Application

 To stop the application and remove the containers, run: